Is learning a new language difficult and boring for you?

 The History of Lingopie

 David Datny and Roy Oppenheim started Lingopie in 2019.
-Currently, David is the CEO, while Roy, a CPO, manages the product division.
+David is the CEO, while Roy, a CPO, manages the product division.

 Since then, many people from different backgrounds have joined the organization with a dream of making language learning fun and easy.